Injured in a Crash with an 18-Wheeler or Big Rig in Texas?

 Preventable Causes of Commercial Truck Accidents

-During our trial preparations, our truck accident lawyers in Dallas will look into the events leading up to your truck accident.
-Some of the things we look out for include whether or not the truck driver kept their vehicle well-maintained, whether they were keeping up with their federally regulated rest schedule, and more.
+During our trial preparations, our truck crash attorneys in Dallas will look into the events leading up to your truck accident.
+Some of the things we look out for include whether or not the truck driver kept their vehicle well-maintained, whether they were keeping up with their federally regulated rest schedule, truck driver fatigue, and more.

 Hours of Service Violations